anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.5"></a>
 ## 1.5 Verification methodologies

-Perform CNF interoperability verifications against an implementation of CNTT RA2.
-Upstream projects will define features/capabilities, test scenarios, and test cases to be executed via the OVP Ecosystem.
+Perform verification that ensures CNFs can interoperate with the CNTT RA2 infrastructure.
+Upstream projects will define features/capabilities, test scenarios, and test cases to be executed via the OPNFV Ecosystem.

 3rd Party test platforms may also be leveraged, if desired.